NumaHOP/Documentation/src/install/index.md

 NumaHOP uses an orm with a changelog and will automatically create all the tables it needs for you.

 ## Elastic Search
-Just install elastic search.
+Just install elastic search and folow this [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 And make sure it is accessible from where you want to install numahop either by localhost or an url.

 ## Mail Server (Optional)